-No band has sold more records this millennium than Linkin Park.
-Initially dismissed by metal’s self-appointed defenders of the faith as merely a ‘boy band with guitars’, the Los Angeles sextet have matured into one of modern rock’s most influential bands, transcending their nu-metal roots to create a body of forward-facing work that continues to inform the generation of bands that followed in their wake.
-“We always treat every album like it’s our first, because we don’t want to survive off nostalgia,” said Chester Bennington earlier this year: here’s the songs that have given the band that platform to build upon…
+No new rock band of the last 20 years has been as successful as Linkin Park.
+Dismissed by metal’s gatekeepers defenders of the faith as a ‘boy band with guitars’, the Los Angeles six-piece matured into one of modern rock’s most influential bands, transcending their nu-metal roots to create a body of forward-facing work that informed the generation of bands that followed in their wake.
+The tragic death of co-frontman Chester Bennington was a huge body blow, but the band say they're working on new music.
+Until then, these are Linkin Park’s 10 best songs.

 10. Guilty All The Same